gradyzhuo/EventStoreDB-Swift/README.md

 Swift Package Manager

-The Swift Package Manager is the preferred way to get gRPC Swift.
+The Swift Package Manager is the preferred way to get EventStoreDB.
 Simply add the package dependency to your Package.swift:

 ```
 dependencies: [
   .package(url: "https://github.com/gradyzhuo/eventstoredb-swift.git", branch: "main")
 ]
 ```
-...and depend on "GRPC" in the necessary targets:
+...and depend on "EventStoreDB" in the necessary targets:

 ```
 .target(